 Cincera (violone, double bass) and Markus

-we have created a new programme that combines the past and future of our folk
+we have created the new programme for the CD ‹Alpan›, that combines the past and future of our folk

 Having pieced together original instrumentations, we can now demonstrate early

 musical styles, melodies, texts and instruments and mix them with new sounds